softkave/fimidara-server-node/notes/usage-records-and-billing.md

  * - Should we track requests with metadata, like IP address, user agent, status code, etc?
  * - Track the full bandwidth in and out and use those for billing.
  * - Access control for usage records, billing, and setting usage thresholds.
+ * - Setup accounts for new workspaces in Stripe.
+ * - Setup acocunts for existing workspaces in Stripe.
+ * - Setup products and prices in Stripe.
+ * - Setup the subscription model in Stripe.
+ * - Add the workspace Stripe accounts to the subscription model.
+ * - Client-side visualizations of usage records.
+ * - Client-side setting of usage thresholds.
  */

 /**